Information on this page, including unit offerings, is from the 2020 academic year.

 |Availability||MURDOCH: S1E-internal, S1E-external|

-1. Provide a rationale for the provision of quality Year 7-10 Science programs in schools.
+1. Provide a rationale for the provision of high quality Year 7-10 Science programs in schools.

-8. Engage professionally with colleagues, teachers, parents/carers and the community that can assist in planning and implementing effective teaching and learning in the Year 7-10 Science context through unit and practicum experiences.
+7. Professionally collaborate with colleagues, teachers and the community in planning and implementing effective teaching and learning in the Year 7-10 science context

 |Prerequisites||Enrolment in the Master of Teaching (Secondary)|